ywatanabe1989/emacs-claude-code/project_management/MODULE_CONSOLIDATION_PROGRESS.md

 ## Conclusion

-The module consolidation process is making excellent progress, with three major modules now consolidated and enhanced.
+The module consolidation process is making excellent progress, with six major modules now consolidated and enhanced.
 The clear architecture and improved documentation will make maintenance and future development much easier.
 The next steps focus on consolidating the remaining core modules to complete the cleanup process.

 The consolidated modules provide a solid foundation for the emacs-claude-code project, with clean interfaces, comprehensive documentation, and robust testing.
 This will enable more efficient development and better user experience in the future.

+## Wrapper Module Approach

+For modules that are already consolidated in their main implementation files (like state detection and debug utilities), we've established a consistent approach:

+1. Keep the main implementation in a file with `-consolidated` suffix
+2. Create a lightweight wrapper module with the original name
+3. The wrapper module requires the consolidated implementation
+4. The wrapper provides only the original feature name
+5. Add clear documentation explaining the wrapper's purpose

+This approach ensures:
+- Consistent naming across the project
+- Clean backward compatibility
+- No code duplication
+- Clear understanding of the module's purpose
+- Simplified migration for code using different module names